+Florentin Smarandache

-Florentin Smarandache Mathematics Department The University of New Mexico 705 Gurley Ave., Gallup, NM 87301, USA E-mail: smarand@unm.edu
+Mathematics Department, The University of New Mexico, 705 Gurley Ave., Gallup, NM 87301, USA E-mail: smarand@unm.edu

-Abstract-In this paper we introduce the indeterminate models in information fusion, which are due either to the existence of some indeterminate elements in the fusion space or to some indeterminate masses.
-The best approach for dealing with such models is the neutrosophic logic.
+Abstract: In this paper at the beginning, we make a short history of the logics, from the classical Boolean logic to the most general logic of today neutrosophic logic.
+We define the general logic space and give the definition of the neutrosophic logic.
+Then we introduce the indeterminate models in information fusion, which are due either to the existence of some indeterminate elements in the fusion space or to some indeterminate masses.
+The best approach for dealing with such models is the neutrosophic logic, which is part of neutrosophy.
+Neutrosophic logic is connected with neutrosophic set and neutrosophic probability and statistics.

-Keywords: neutrosophic logic; indeterminacy; indeterminate model; indeterminate element; indeterminate mass; indeterminate fusion rules; DSmT; DST; TBM;
+Keywords: neutrosophic logic; indeterminacy; indeterminate model; indeterminate element; indeterminate mass; indeterminate fusion rules; DSmT; DST; TBM.